Technolawhere/technolawhere.github.io/_posts/2024-5-26-Lalita-Kumari-v.-Govt.-of-U.P.-2013-SC-3.md

    *  (WRT the victim) Whether the immediate non-registration of FIR leads to scope for manipulation by the police which affects the right of the victim/complainant to have a complaint immediately investigated upon allegations being made

    *  (WRT the Accused) Whether in cases where the complaint/information does not clearly disclose the commission of a cognizable offence but the FIR is compulsorily registered then does it infringe the rights of an accused.

+     i.e. to say whether mandatory registration of FIR under s154 CrPC contravenes provisions of A.21 of the Constitution.

 ## Sections Involved